frankfajardo/lms-content-template-scorm2004e3/README.md

 ## How to Use ##

-* This template allows you to build your content section by section.
-Each section is, at least, a single HTML page which you can author using the template **templates/sco-page-template.html**.
+This template allows you to build your SCO content page by content page.
+A content page can also be a full quiz.
+Each content page is single HTML file with supporting files (images and other embedded content).
+When you have built all your content pages, then you can organise them into your full content.

+This template comes with a player for your SCO.
+The player expects the content pages to follow the templates provided.

+1. Start by copying this template, and renaming the main folder to the name of your SCO.
+2. Clear the **content** folder.
+This is where all your content files (html, image files, other embedded or dynamically loaded content).
+3. Create each content page using the template **templates/sco-page-template.html**.
 You can read comments included in the template for more details.
-* All your section HTML files should reside in the **content** folder.
+Place your resulting files in the **content** folder.
 It is up to you if you wish to have subfolders to further split your content.
 But keep it simple.
+You can check out HTML files already in the **content** folder in this template.
+These files are samples.
-* You can test each section by clicking the HTML file in your file explorer, and it should launch your web browser.
-You can check out HTML files already in the **content** folderof this template.
-These are all available to provide as sample.
-You can delete all of these files when you start buiding your content sections.
+4. Test each content page.
+You should be able to click the HTML file in your file explorer, and it should launch your web browser with your HTML content.
-* Then you can repeat this process for all sections.
-* As you build each section, you compile your sections into a into a table of content.
-This template uses (or expects you to use) a JSON file specifically in the path **launch/sco-content.json**.
-This table will eventually build the "Table of Content" for your SCO.
+5. Repeat these steps for all content pages.
-* To create a section for your quiz, you can use the same template as your normal section.
-There are comments in the template about building a quiz section.
+6. To create a quiz, you can use the same template **templates/sco-page-template.html**.
+There are comments in the template about building a quiz.
 You will need to also create your quiz data in JSON format using the template **templates/quiz-data-template.html**.
+The SCO player provide helper method to load and start the quiz.
+Refer to comments in the template.
-* The template allows you to create multiple quiz sections in your SCO.
+7. The template allows you to create multiple quiz sections in your SCO.
 It performs a simple rollup of scores which it sends to your LMS.
+8. As you build each content page, you need to list your sections into a JSON file **launch/sco-content.json**.
+This is what this SCO template will use to compile your whole SCO, and built the "Table of Content" for your SCO.
-* When you have completed all your sections, you can test your whole content.
-But before you do so, provide a **content/_cover.jpg** image which your content can use as initial display whilst building all sections of your content.
+9. When you have completed all your content pages, you can test your whole content.
+But before you do so, provide a **content/_cover.jpg** image which the player can initially display whilst uploading your SCO's content pages.
 A sample is included with this template.
+Note the size of the _cover.jpg image provided.
-* To test your content without an LMS, I use WebMatrix to open the whole folder as a website.
+10. You can test your SCO without an LMS.
+You will not be able to test LMS related functions (like scoring of quiz) but you can test the flow of your SCO.
+I use WebMatrix to open the whole folder as a website.
 And I can simply launch the starting page **launch/sco-player.html**.
 It is important that you run the whole content using a webserver.
 WebMatrix provides you the convenience of launching your folder as a website using IISExpress.
-You can use equivalent means if you wish.
+You can use equivalent techniques and software if you wish.
-* When you are happy with your content, it is time to package it and send to your LMS.
-* I use [RELOAD Editor] to create my **imsmanifest.xml**.
+11. When you are happy with your content, it is time to package it and send to your LMS.
+I use [RELOAD Editor] to update my **imsmanifest.xml**.
 This template comes with a sample imsmanifest.xml for your reference.
+Once all okay, [RELOAD Editor] can also create the SCORM Package.
+This is what you can import to your LMS.
+12. For a test LMS, you can use [SCORM Cloud].
+It is a free LMS for non-commercial use.
+So you can create an account with them and then use it to upload and test your SCO.
+Please be aware of the conditions of use of this facility.

 ## Folder Organization ##

-  * Standard SCORM files you can leave as is.
+  * Standard SCORM files you can **leave as is**.
 There is no need to change these files.

     * common/*
     * extend/*